Hofls/artificial-intelligence/info/neural-networks.md

 * `Logits` - vector of raw (non-normalized) predictions that a classification model generates
 * `Softmax` - assigns probabilities to each class in a multi-class problem
     * e.g. 0.95 for a dog, 0.04 for a cat, 0.01 for a bird)
+* `Undersampling` - when label has a small amount of samples (unbalanced data)
+    * Rare data will have almost no effect on weights, network won't learn them
+    * `SMOTE` - solution to `Undersampling` (generates new examples to improve data balance)

 #### Network types
 * `Deep learning` - multiple layers in the network to progressively extract higher-level features (edges => nose, eyes => face)